AlHood77/Twitter_Bot/README.md

 Making a Twitter Bot which will retweet, favorite, post, follow, unfollow people.

-config.js file added to gitignore but looks like this with the API keys inserted:
+config.js file added to gitignore but looks like this with the API keys inserted (obtained when you create a Twitter Developer Account):

 `module.exports = {
     consumer_key:’’,